ministiy/Habit-Based-Lego-Robot/WirelessSetup.md

 ![Managed PSK](connman2.png)
 (Sourced from http://www.ev3dev.org/docs/tutorials/setting-up-wifi-using-the-command-line/)

-After you have done this, skip to step 15.
+After you have done this, skip to step 16.

-9b.
-However, if your network's security is "managed_ieee8021x" (as shown below for UoA-WiFi"), you would be unable to connect to the network using the above method.
+10. However, if your network's security is "managed_ieee8021x" (as shown below for UoA-WiFi"), you would be unable to connect to the network using the above method.
 Instead, you would need a custom .config file on the robot.

 ![IEEE8021x](connman3.png)

-10. Quit the ConnMan interface with the **quit** command, then execute _**cd /var/lib/connman**_ to navigate to the ConnMan folder.
+11. Quit the ConnMan interface with the **quit** command, then execute _**cd /var/lib/connman**_ to navigate to the ConnMan folder.
-11. We want to make a .config file in the ConnMan folder.
+12. We want to make a .config file in the ConnMan folder.
 It is recommended to call the file the name of the network you want to connect to.
 For example, a UoA-WiFi.config file would be created to connect to the UoA-WiFi network.
-12. Edit the file using an inbuilt text editor like nano or vim.
+13. Edit the file using an inbuilt text editor like nano or vim.
 We want to follow a format specified [here](http://www.erdahl.io/2016/05/connecting-to-ieee8021x-network-with.html).
 An example I used for UoA-WiFi.config is:

-####UoA-WiFi.config
 [service_UoA-WiFi]\
 Type=wifiName=UoA-WiFi\
 EAP=peap\